Touch a hot stove. Ouch.

 Beautiful quiet setting with all amenities including wi-fi, gorgeous kitchen, Lake Forest Park restaurants and grocery nearby.

 During our retreat, we do The Work together.
 Some exploratory writing exercises to offer insight into stressful beliefs, and walking meditation.
 A pure experience of questioning our beliefs for the entire time.
 Our focus is you investigating your mind with inquiry.
-Movie night (Turn It Around) and potluck on Saturday night.
+Movie night (like Turn It Around) and potluck on Saturday night.

 Sunday we will end at 11:00 am so travel is possible Sunday afternoon/evening.
 Please book your flights after 2:30 pm if at all possible, so you can close with the group.